AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 Both of these values are used to "pre-pay" for the public teardown phase of the transaction.

 Each L2 block has a fixed L2 gas limit and a DA gas limit.

+There will be an in-protocol mechanism for updating the `feePerL2Gas` and `feePerDAGas` values.

 ### Open Questions